evert/evert.github.com/_posts/2022/2022-11-01-hello-mastodon.md

 With email, it doesn't matter which provider you go with Thanks to universal SMTP standards that every server uses, you can exchange messages with everyone else.
-This is the same with Mastadon.
+This is the same with Mastodon.
 You're not siloed into a single instance, and you can follow people from any other instance.
-Unlike email, it appears that with Mastadon you can actually migrate to different instances if you don't like your current one.
+Unlike email, it appears that with Mastodon you can actually migrate to different instances if you don't like your current one.

 This has some interesting side effects too.
 I joined the